Last Updated on 9 August, 2025

 4. Ankylosis of the Knee — Diagnostic Code 5256

-Ankylosis refers to abnormal stiffening and immobility due to bone fusion, which severely limits knee function and often veterans require assistive devices.
+Ankylosis refers to abnormal stiffening and immobility due to bone fusion, which severely limits knee function and often requires assistive devices.
 The degree of immobility affects the ankylosis of the knee VA rating:

 - 60% – Flexion at 45° or more (extremely unfavorable)